OthankQ/100-days-of-code/r1-log.md

 ### R1D91

 Following the Redux part in a tutorial and built an app that displays details about songs when clicked from a list of songs.
 Will continue on to the part that uses Async actions with Redux Thunk.

+### R1D92

+Learned about Redux-Thunk and how it can be used to make API calls within Redux action creators with async/await.
+Might have to go over it again to have a good grasp on the concept.
+On a side note, I'm considering learning Typescript.